platformsh/legacy-cli/README.md

-  environment:branch (branch)               Branch an environment environment:checkout (checkout)           Check out an environment environment:delete                        Delete an environment environment:drush (drush)                 Run a drush command on the remote environment environment:http-access (httpaccess)      Update HTTP access settings for an environment environment:info                          Read or set properties for an environment environment:list (environments)           Get a list of all environments
+  environment:branch (branch)               Branch an environment environment:checkout (checkout)           Check out an environment environment:delete                        Delete an environment environment:http-access (httpaccess)      Update HTTP access settings for an environment environment:info                          Read or set properties for an environment environment:list (environments)           Get a list of all environments